 Tesla manufactures the Model S and Model X, a stylish sedan and head-turning SUV, respectively.
-It also sells the Model 3, a mid-priced sedan that is aimed at the mass market.
+It also sells the Model 3, a mid-priced sedan aimed at the mass market.

-You’re going to need somewhere to plug in your high-end electric car.
+You’re going to need somewhere to plug in your high-end electric car when you’re at home.
 And now Tesla offers charging installation services in select states.